-On the 16th of November 2010 in Nairobi in Kenya, the Intergovernmental Committee of the UNESCO Intangible Cultural Heritage Convention approves the Mediterranean Diet's inscription on the List of Intangible Cultural Heritage.
+On the 16th of November 2010 in Nairobi in Kenya, the Intergovernmental Committee of the UNESCO Intangible Cultural Heritage Convention approved the Mediterranean Diet's inscription on the List of Intangible Cultural Heritage.
 But what's behind it?
-We will discover that the Mediterranean diet is not just a simple list of elements or nutrition facts.
-Behind it, there is history, tradition and cult

 Humans don't go to the table to eat but to eat together